1umisade/test/README.md

 <!--  <div style="display:inline-block; text-align:left; max-width:900px; font-size:20px;">  -->
   <div style="display:inline-block; max-width:900px; font-size:20px;">
     ProjectMPB is an interactive simulation of photosynthesis developed at the University of Turku.<br>
-    The goal is to provide a scientifically sound and visually rich tool for researchers and educators<br> to observe photosynthetic processes in silico.
+    The goal is to provide an accurate, visually rich, and accessible tool for researchers and educators<br> to observe photosynthetic processes in silico.
   </div>
 </div>